If you want to turn your dream of owning your own home into sweet reality, here are the steps you need to take.

 Starting small – even just a one bedroom apartment – will mean getting a foothold on the property ladder quicker.
 This will enable you to start building up some equity, which will help you to trade up at a later stage.

 Very few people regret buying a home and everyone has to start somewhere.

 10. Rent out a room

-Once you have purchased a home you could generate some extra cash by renting out a room if you have a bedroom you are not using.
-Under the Rent a Room scheme you are allowed to make £7,500 a year tax-free from having a lodger.
+Once you have purchased a home you could generate some extra cash by renting out a room if you have one spare.
+Under the Rent a Room scheme you are allowed to earn £7,500 a year tax-free from a lodger.

 11. Remain realistic

 Finally, when trying to get on to the property ladder, it is important to be realistic.
 The average age of a first-time buyer is 33, according to the most recent English Housing Survey.